 Overall tax rates

 As a general rule, the overall approximate range of the maximum CIT rate on profit before tax for federal, cantonal, and communal taxes is between 11.9% and 21.0%, depending on the company’s location of corporate residence at a specific capital of a canton in Switzerland.
 With the entry into effect of the Federal Act on Tax Reform and AHV (old-age and survivors' insurance) Financing (TRAF) as of 1 January 2020, the special cantonal tax regimes (e.g. the regimes for holding companies, domicile companies, mixed trading companies) were abolished.
-At the same time, most cantons reduced or will reduce their CIT rate with a resulting effective tax rate of some 12% to 15% in the majority of the cantons and introduced internationally accepted replacement measures such as an Organisation for Economic Co-operation and Development (OECD) compliant patent box, an R&D super deduction, and other measures.
+At the same time, most cantons reduced or will reduce their CIT rate with a resulting effective tax rate of some 12% to 15% in the majority of the cantons and introduced internationally accepted replacement measures, such as an Organisation for Economic Co-operation and Development (OECD) compliant patent box, a research and development (R&D) super deduction, and other measures.